-What’s threatening for my opinion, if you failed to join the training without exemption, you’ll be imprisoned.
+What’s threatening in my opinion, if you failed to join the training without exemption, you’ll be imprisoned.

 On the bright side of things, I am planning to visit South Korea very soon.
 Hopefully, I can have my passport and visa ready before then.
 And lots of money so I can bring lots of stuff back home.

-I miss my brothers from another mothers.
+I miss my brothers from another mother.
 Here they are before their departure at the Mactan Cebu International Airport.

 Oh, look at us.
 And yes, I used to have long hair (and thank god I’m 5’9″.
 Look at those two!)